-SECTION 13.8 Dealers shall forward (hand deliver or Email) an itemized list of all transactions, including all pertinent seller information to the Winchendon Police Department once a week.
+SECTION 13.8 Dealers shall forward (hand deliver or Email) an itemized list of all transactions on the form prescribed by the Town of Winchendon, including all pertinent seller information to the Winchendon Police Department on the first Monday following each transaction.
+In the event that the first Monday following said transaction is a holiday, the shopkeeper shall submit a copy of said transactions on the next business day.